Alfresco/docs-alfresco/insight-engine/latest/config/merged/options.md

 ---
-title: Install with distribution zip
+title: Installation options
 ---
+There are several options for installing Alfresco Insight Zeppelin:

+* Install manually using a distribution ZIP
+* Install using Docker Compose

+> **Note** You do not need to install Alfresco Insight Zeppelin in order to use Search and Insight Engine.

-## Deploy Alfresco Insight Zeppelin using a distribution zip
+## Installing using a distribution zip

 Use this information to manually install Alfresco Insight Zeppelin using a distribution zip.